Skip to main content

 • Three (3) examples of work products, such as journal articles, reports, or other pieces of writing (if submitting unpublished products, please add a description of the piece/its purpose).

 *Please note that all letters of reference must be requested via the application system.
-It is the responsibility of the applicant to ensure that all letters have been submitted by November 1, 2023 if applying from Canada, France, New Zealand, or the United Kingdom, and by December 1, 2023 if applying from Australia, Germany, the Netherlands, Norway, and Singapore.
+It is the applicant's responsibility to ensure that all three letters have been submitted.
+We recommend requesting all letters of reference as early in the application process as possible.

 In preparing an application, candidates are encouraged to review the Fund’s recent work.
 The proposed research project must be relevant to both the U.S. and the applicant’s home country and be focused on creating policy or system-level change.
 For quantitative research proposals, candidates must explore the availability and accessibility of data sets.
 For qualitative proposals, they must consider how they will collect data (document review, interviews, focus groups, etc.).